Skip to main content

 We have 2 letter templates you can use:

-1. Request a viewing if you've been turned down
+1. Request a viewing if you're refused one

 2. Formal complaint about DSS discrimination

-The courts have found that 'no DSS' policies indirectly discriminate.
+The courts have ruled that 'no DSS' policies are unlawful because they indirectly discriminate against women and disabled people.

 If you need to talk to someone, we'll do our best to help